M. P. Paul: Legacy and honours

 Paul, who attempted to study aesthetics as fundamental to the practice of literary criticism and define the literary genres of novel, short story and essays, is credited with introducing a modern approach to literary criticism in Malayalam literature.
 He was known to be instrumental in democratising the renaissance movement in Malayalam literature for taking its benefits to the masses.
 Along with a group of literary enthusiasts, he founded Sahitya Pravarthaka Sahakarana Sangham, a cooperative society for helping the writers to publish their works as well as getting them a decent remuneration during a time when even established writers like Vaikom Muhammad Basheer struggled to get adequate remuneration; Paul was its founder president.
 He published a weekly Navakeralam and a monthly Cherupushpam and served as the president of the Kerala Purogamana Saahitya Sanghatana for a brief period before distancing himself from the organization due to differences of opinion.
 He was active in theatre, too, and, in 1937, founded the Shakespeare Theatre.

 Paul introduced western literature to Malayalam and was the first critic in Malayalam literature to launch comparative literature which he attempted in his work, Novel Sahithyam where he exposed the similarities between Cymbeline and Kundalatha as well as Marthanda Varma and Ivanhoe.
 Cherukatha Prasthanam, another of his works, documented the traits of Malayalam short story when the genre was in its nascent stage.
 Kavya Darshanam, Khandakatha Prasthanam, Gadya Gathi, Sahithya Vicharam and Soundarya Nireekshanam are his other books on literary criticism.
 He also translated The Miser of Moliere into Malayalam under the title, Lubdhan.
 His work has been detailed in a biographical book, M. P. Paul -Kalapathinte Thiruseshippukal, written by George Onakkoor.
 Rosy Thomas, Paul's daughter, wrote a book, Urangunna Simham (The Sleeping Lion) on him, which is a compilation of her memories of her father.

 M. P. Paul Charitable Trust, the eponymous charitable organization, has instituted M P Paul Award, an annual literary award for honouring literary excellence in Malayalam language studies and history.
 The award carries a prize of ₹25,000, a citation and a plaque.
+MP Paul award 2023 won by M Leelavathi.